 If you are a non-U.S. Citizen traveling to or from the U.S. Virgin Islands, a passport from your country of origin is required.
 Additionally, all non-U.S. Citizens will be required to present current and valid traveling and identification documents showing evidence of their immigration status.

 We have duty-free shopping on St. Croix so you can buy lots of goodies.
-Any U.S. resident, including children, can return, or send, to the mainland $1,600 worth of duty-free imports every thirty days.
+Any U.S. resident, including children, can return (or mail) to the mainland $1,600 worth of duty-free imports every thirty days.
 If you go over your $1,600 allowance, THANK YOU!
-Okay, seriously, if you go over your allowance, V. I. Purchases are dutiable at a flat rate of 6 percent on the next $1,000.
-U.S. residents over the age of 21 can return with five bottles of liquor duty-free or six, if one of the bottles is locally produced, such as good ol’ Cruzan Rum.
-Plants in soil cannot be taken to the mainland, but many of our fruits can.
-Feel free to call the Department of Agriculture at 340-778-1696 with any questions.
+Okay, seriously, if you go over your allowance, Virgin Islands purchases are dutiable at a flat rate of 6% on the next $1,000.
+U.S. residents over the age of 21 can return with five bottles of liquor duty-free, or six if one of the bottles is locally produced, such as local favorite Cruzan Rum.
+You cannot take plants in soil to the mainland, but you can take many of our fruits.
+Feel free to call the Department of Agriculture at (340) 778-1696 with any questions.

 For more information: